 Moreover, such jobs can also be physically exhausting, leaving you too drained for studying.

-Finally, you can seek jobs online.
+Finally, you can seek jobs online and buy BNB.
 In fact, by doing so, you can come up with a new career path while still studying.

 With some time and practice, you can become a professional freelancer in your chosen field.
 Such an option also comes with somewhat financial unpredictability.

 Still, you are in control of getting your next paying geek and can work as much or little as you want/need.